tokenized/docs/protocol-asset-definition.md

             <td class="a10">bool</td>
             <td class="a10"></td>
         </tr>
         <tr>
             <td class="a9">Vote Multiplier</td>
             <td class="a10">VoteMultiplier</td>
             <td class="a10">1</td>
             <td class="a10">3</td>
-            <td class="a10">Multiplies the vote by the integer.
+            <td class="a10"><abbr title="Multiplies the vote by the integer.
 1 token = 1 vote with a 1 for vote multipler (normal).
-1 token = 3 votes with a multiplier of 3, for example.</td>
+1 token = 3 votes with a multiplier of 3, for example.">Multiplies the vote by the integer.
+1 token = 1 vote with a 1 for vote ...
+Hover for more</abbr></td>
             <td class="a10">uint8</td>
             <td class="a10"></td>
         </tr>
         <tr>
             <td class="a9">Referendum Proposal</td>
             <td class="a10">ReferendumProposal</td>
             <td class="a10">1</td>
             <td class="a10">1</td>
-            <td class="a10">A Referendum is permitted for Asset-Wide Proposals (outside of smart contract scope) if also permitted by the contract.
-If the contract has proposals by referendum restricted, then this flag is meaningless.</td>
+            <td class="a10"><abbr title="A Referendum is permitted for Asset-Wide Proposals (outside of smart contract scope) if also permitted by the contract.
+If the contract has proposals by referendum restricted, then this flag is meaningless.">A Referendum is permitted for Asset-Wide Proposals (outside of smart c ...
+Hover for more</abbr></td>
             <td class="a10">bool</td>
             <td class="a10"></td>
         </tr>
         <tr>
             <td class="a9">Initiative Proposal</td>
             <td class="a10">InitiativeProposal</td>
             <td class="a10">1</td>
             <td class="a10">1</td>
-            <td class="a10">An initiative is permitted for Asset-Wide Proposals (outside of smart contract scope) if also permitted by the contract.
-If the contract has proposals by initiative restricted, then this flag is meaningless.</td>
+            <td class="a10"><abbr title="An initiative is permitted for Asset-Wide Proposals (outside of smart contract scope) if also permitted by the contract.
+If the contract has proposals by initiative restricted, then this flag is meaningless.">An initiative is permitted for Asset-Wide Proposals (outside of smart  ...
+Hover for more</abbr></td>
             <td class="a10">bool</td>
             <td class="a10"></td>
         </tr>
         <tr>
             <td class="a9">Asset Modification Governance</td>
             <td class="a10">AssetModificationGovernance</td>
             <td class="a10">1</td>
             <td class="a10">1</td>
-            <td class="a10">1 - Contract-wide Asset Governance.
+            <td class="a10"><abbr title="1 - Contract-wide Asset Governance.
 0 - Asset-wide Asset Governance.
 If a referendum or initiative is used to propose a modification to a subfield controlled by the asset auth flags, then the vote will either be a contract-wide vote (all assets vote on the referendum/initiative) or an asset-wide vote (all assets vote on the referendum/initiative) depending on the value in this subfield.
-The voting system specifies the voting rules.</td>
+The voting system specifies the voting rules.">1 - Contract-wide Asset Governance.
+0 - Asset-wide Asset Governance.  ...
+Hover for more</abbr></td>
             <td class="a10">bool</td>
             <td class="a10"></td>
         </tr>
         <tr>
             <td class="a9">Qty of Tokens</td>
             <td class="a10">TokenQty</td>
             <td class="a10">8</td>
             <td class="a10">1000000</td>
-            <td class="a10">Quantity of token - 0 is valid.
+            <td class="a10"><abbr title="Quantity of token - 0 is valid.
 Fungible 'shares' of the Asset.
 1 is used for non-fungible tokens.
-Asset IDs become the non-fungible Asset ID and many Asset IDs can be associated with a particular Contract.</td>
+Asset IDs become the non-fungible Asset ID and many Asset IDs can be associated with a particular Contract.">Quantity of token - 0 is valid.
+Fungible 'shares' of the Asset.
+1 is u ...
+Hover for more</abbr></td>
             <td class="a10">uint64</td>
             <td class="a10"></td>
         </tr>
         <tr>
             <td class="a9">Contract Fee Currency</td>
             <td class="a10">ContractFeeCurrency</td>